rewardenv/reward/docs/customization/customizing.md

     PHP_VERSION=7.4

-The versions of MariaDB, Elasticsearch, Varnish, Redis, and NodeJS may also be similarly configured using variables in the `.env` file:
+The versions of MariaDB, Elasticsearch, Varnish, Valkey, and NodeJS may also be similarly configured using variables in the `.env` file:

 * `MARIADB_VERSION`
 * `ELASTICSEARCH_VERSION`
-* `REDIS_VERSION`
+* `VALKEY_VERSION`
 * `VARNISH_VERSION`
 * `RABBITMQ_VERSION`
 * `NODE_VERSION`